alphagov/govuk-design-system-backlog-prototype/CONTRIBUTING.md

 Before contributing, please read and adhere to the [GOV.UK Design System code of conduct](CODE_OF_CONDUCT.md).

 You can contribute to the development of content in the Design System by commenting on the issues in this repository, using the [issues list](https://github.com/alphagov/govuk-design-system-backlog/issues) or [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3) section.

+Examples of useful contributions include:

+- examples or demos of the component or pattern
+- research relating to the component or pattern
+- questions about the component or pattern
+- answers to questions posed by other contributors

 ## Proposing new content